-There's some great investing advice out there, and of course, there's some pretty bad advice as well.
-If you've ever heard "It doesn't matter how high the price is -- buy all the Enron you can," that probably falls into the latter category.
+There is some great investing advice out there, and, of course, some pretty bad advice.
+In the latter category, you might have something like this: "It just doesn't matter how high the price is -- buy all the Enron you can."

 Let's check the results.

 "Buy what you know"